 “I knew I wanted to work with my hands,” said Cleveland.
 “I didn’t want to be sitting at a desk in front of a computer screen.
 I loved this place from day one.”

-Cleveland found Electrolux Group through the Federation for Advanced Manufacturing Education program, or FAME, which his guidance counselor recommended to him.
+Cleveland found Electrolux Group through the Federation for Advanced Manufacturing Education, or FAME, which his guidance counselor recommended to him.
 Today, both he and his employer are thrilled he’s taking part.

 The program: Founded in 2010 by Toyota and operated today by The Manufacturing Institute, FAME aims to help students become highly skilled, sought-after workers capable of meeting the unique needs and challenges of the modern manufacturing sector.